 The most obvious advantage of loft storage is that your possessions are in your house and accessible whenever you want them, rather than having to wait for the self-storage facility to open and then travel there.
 If you get a sudden yearning to see that picture of your grandparents you only look at once every ten years, you can go straight up and retrieve it.

 The apparent downside is having to pay out for the work in one go.
 On the other hand, it was not really expensive.
 For instance, if you wanted 15 m2 boarded, you could have it done for around £1,600, including a ladder and trap door.

 Additional benefits of loft storage

 We’re conscious these days of the need to keep our energy bills down and cut our carbon footprint at the same time.
 The biggest loss of heat in a building is through the roof, and boarding your loft strengthens the insulation.

-A boarded loft is also likely to add value to your home — a mixture of energy efficiency, the convenience and the simple fact that it looks a lot nicer than a loft with bare joists.
-So, in addition to being cheaper than self-storage, boarding your loft can save you money on an ongoing basis and boost the selling prince.
+A boarded loft is also likely to add value to your home — a mixture of energy efficiency, convenience and the simple fact that it looks a lot nicer than a loft with bare joists.
+So, in addition to being cheaper than self-storage, boarding your loft can save you money on an ongoing basis and boost the selling price.
 Whereas with self-storage you continue to throw your money into a hole.

 Read more on: how our solutions compare to self-storage.

 Why not get in touch to see how we can help you?